TassianaMilka/Course/Anhaguerra/Sensores,microcontroladores e programação em internet das coisas/README.md

 # The principals

-1. Described the evolution of connected devices such as cars;
+1.Described the evolution of connected devices such as cars;

-2. On interconnection network;
+2.On interconnection network;

-3. Sensors;
+3.Sensors;

-4. Programming language: python;
+4.Programming language: python;

-5. Arduino which contains its use of the programming languages C and C++;
+5.Arduino which contains its use of the programming languages C and C++;

 6.How everything can be important for the present and future business.